 Students must complete the FAFSA (Free Application for Federal Student Aid) at https:// studentaid.gov/h/apply-for-aid/fafsa to apply for federal student aid.
 The FAFSA is available October 1st of each year and must be completed annually for each year the student will be attending college.
-Students attending Summer 2022, Fall 2022, and Spring 2023 must complete the 2022-2023 FAFSA.
+Students attending Summer 2023, Fall 2023, and Spring 2024 must complete the 2023-2024 FAFSA.

 Students must also complete the appropriate financial aid forms, as requested by the NCC Financial Aid Office.
-Some aid is limited and is awarded on a first-come. first-served basis.
+Some aid is limited and is on a first-come, first-served basis; those students who apply early will receive priority.